Early in the pandemic, private insurer payments for telehealth and in-person claims were similar

 Methods

-Health Care Cost Institute (HCCI) claims data physician file for the 2020 calendar year was used in this analysis.
-Enrollees with an employer-sponsored insurance and physician claims paid as primary coverage were included.
-Evaluation and management claims in the professional physician file were identified based on CPT/HCPCS codes (99201-99205, 99211-99215).
-Mental health therapy claims in the professional physician file were identified based on CPT/HCPCS codes (90791-92, 90832-90840, 90846, 90847, 90853).
+Health Care Cost Institute (HCCI) claims data professional claims file for the 2021 calendar year was used in this analysis.
+Enrollees with employer-sponsored health insurance and physician claims paid as primary coverage were included.
+Evaluation and management claims in the professional physician file were identified based on CPT codes (99202-99205, 99211-99215).
+CPT code 99201 for new patients with the lowest level of complexity was deleted starting in 2021.
+Mental health therapy claims in the professional physician file were identified based on CPT codes (90791-92, 90832-90839, 90846, 90847, 90853).
 Telehealth claims were flagged based on presence of a modifier code (95, GT, GQ, G0) or place of service code (02) on the claim line.
-Claim lines with less than $10 or over $1000 in paid amounts were excluded.
+Claim lines with less than $10 or over $1,000 in paid amounts were excluded.

-For the third chart comparing differences in telehealth and in-person claims allowed amount among providers offering the same service over both, we compared average claims payments within each provider offering both in-person and telehealth services.
-Average paid amount was compared for CPT codes with highest frequency claims: evaluation and management established patient severity level 3 (CPT code 99213) and psychotherapy 60 minutes (CPT code 90837).
+For the fifth chart comparing differences in telehealth and in-person claims allowed amount among providers offering the same service over both, KFF compared average claims payments within each provider offering both in-person and telehealth services.
+The average amount paid was compared for CPT codes with highest frequency claims: evaluation and management established patient severity level 3 (CPT code 99213) and psychotherapy 60 minutes (CPT code 90837).
 Providers with 15 or fewer telehealth or in-person claims were excluded.
 This comparison includes over 90,000 unique provider NPIs for CPT code 99213, and over 50,000 provider NPIs for the mental health therapy code 90837.

-Some limitations of our analysis are that we did not assess whether telehealth appeared to supplement or duplicate in-person care, nor did we assess whether telehealth was associated with more or fewer ancillary services or follow-up visits.
-Rather, we simply compared paid amounts for each claim service code.
+Some limitations of this analysis are that KFF did not assess whether telehealth appeared to supplement or duplicate in-person care, nor did KFF assess whether telehealth was associated with more or fewer ancillary services or follow-up visits.
+Rather, KFF simply compared paid amounts for each claim service code.
 Telehealth may reduce a patient’s wait time and travel costs, which was also not studied here.
 Additionally, it is not clear going forward whether insurers will continue to reimburse for telehealth at a similar rate as in-person care, or whether this was a temporary decision during the early pandemic when there was relatively low utilization of care overall and a compelling reason to avoid in-person care.

 The Peterson Center on Healthcare and KFF are partnering to monitor how well the U.S. healthcare system is performing in terms of quality and cost.